88lex/sasync/README.md

 *  You may consider creating your own private repo called `sasets` in github/lab/bucket that contains your personal set files.
 Set files are easy to edit in github/gitlab and can be easily added to / updated to any machines running sasync.

+* There are a number of small utilities in the `utils` folder.
+They do things like install sasync, update rclone, clean set files, remove all comments.

 **Files in the repo (incomplete)**
 - **`sasync`** is the main script that pulls sync sets from 'set' files and runs rclone sync/copy/move.